docsforadobe/javascript-tools-guide/4 - User-Interface Tools/scriptui-programming-model.rst

 -----------------
 To remove elements from a Window, Panel, or Group, use the container’s remove method.
-This method accepts an object representing the element to be removed, or the name of the element, or the index of the element in the container’s children collection (see "Accessing child elements" on page 66).
+This method accepts an object representing the element to be removed, or the name of the element, or the index of the element in the container’s children collection (see :ref:`accessing-child-elements`).
 The specified element is removed from view if it was currently visible, and it is no longer accessible from the container or window.
 The results of any further references by a script to the object representing the element are undefined.